typestack/class-sanitizer/README.md

 ## Usage

 To start using the library simply create some classes and add some sanitization decorators to the properties.
-When calling `sanitize(instance)` the library will automatically apply the rules defined in the decorators to the properties and value of every marked property respectively.
+When calling `sanitize(instance)` the library will automatically apply the rules defined in the decorators to the properties and update the value of every marked property respectively.

+> **NOTE:**
-> **NOTE:** Every sanitization decorator is property decorator meaning it cannot be placed on parameters or class definitions.
+> Every sanitization decorator is property decorator meaning it cannot be placed on parameters or class definitions.

 ```typescript
 import { sanitize, Trim } from 'class-sanitizer';